arsduo/koala/readme.md

 Examples and More Details
 -----
-There's a very detailed description and walkthrough of Koala at http://blog.twoalex.com/2010/05/03/introducing-koala-a-new-gem-for-facebooks-new-graph-api/.
+There's a very detailed description and walkthrough of Koala at <a href="http://blog.twoalex.com/2010/05/03/introducing-koala-a-new-gem-for-facebooks-new-graph-api/">http://blog.twoalex.com/2010/05/03/introducing-koala-a-new-gem-for-facebooks-new-graph-api/</a>.

 Testing